 Keppel Land implemented the Integrated Management System (IMS) for its operations in Singapore, China and Vietnam in 2014, 2015 and 2016 respectively.
-The IMS combines the ISO 9001 quality management system, the ISO 14001 environmental management system and the ISO 45001 occupational health and safety management system in December 2020) into a single framework, thereby streamlining processes and increasing overall operational efficiency and productivity.
+The IMS combines the ISO 9001 quality management system, the ISO 14001 environmental management system and the ISO 45001 occupational health and safety management system (converted from OHSAS 18001 occupational health and safety management system in December 2020) into a single framework, thereby streamlining processes and increasing overall operational efficiency and productivity.